aditygrg2/HackmolScamstory/README.md

 2. We through our website aims to focus on this bigger issue and help people become more aware of this problem, to help and to make them aware before they took a step in a new arena.

+3. We also have a built in chat bot that will answer all your scam related questions and we organise community interaction where similarly scammed people can have a platform to discuss actions against spam with an expert.

 ---
 HOME PAGE
 ![home page](https://user-images.githubusercontent.com/94540726/155898690-1661541c-d745-4c3d-b430-2740d8441e4a.png)